MajorZiploc/tooling_notes/code_challenges/notes.md

   UNION - removes dups
   UNION ALL - keeps dups

+distinct on does NOT filter out rows that do not have unique values.
+It basically keeps the first match if you need only rows that are unique based on some keys, you need something like: with UniqLocs as ( select
+    max(i.lat) as lat
+    , max(i.lon) as lon
+  from Insurance as i
+  group by i.lat::text || i.lon::text
+  having count(*) = 1
+)

 creating list of records can be done with selects tied together with unions. or you create a temp table and load the temp table
   example:
     SELECT 'Low Salary' AS type